 At University of California - Berkeley, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #270 in male to female diversity nationwide.
 The undergraduate population is comprised of 13,183 males and 14,313 females.

 Review Male/Female Diversity at UC Berkeley

-When available, the chart below will include the male to female percentage among UC Berkeley's faculty, as well as students.
+When available, the chart below will include the male to female percentage among UC Berkeley's undergraduate students.

 Above Average Location Diversity

 Would you prefer a college that attracts students from all across the United States?
 If so this may be a good option for you.

 We took a look at where each of the school's admitted students lived before attending to create the geographic diversity rank.